Willamette Meteorite

 Iron-nickel meteorite found in Oregon, U.S.

-The Willamette Meteorite, officially named Willamette and originally known as Tomanowos by the Clackamas Chinook Native American tribe, is an iron-nickel meteorite found in the U.S. state of Oregon.

-It is the largest meteorite found in the United States.
+The Willamette Meteorite, officially named Willamette and originally known as Tomanowos by the Clackamas Chinook Native American tribe, is an iron-nickel meteorite found near Oregon City in the Willamette Valley of the U.S. state of Oregon.
+The meteorite is the largest one found in the United States.

-It was discovered in 1902 and for a long time it was seen as the sixth largest meteor in the world.
-However, with new samples such as El Ali and Gancedo being discovered, the Willamette is no longer in the top ten largest meteors in the world.
+Euro-American society became aware of its existence in 1902, and for a long time it was seen as the sixth largest meteorite in the world.
+However, with new samples such as El Ali and Gancedo being discovered, the Willamette is no longer in the top ten largest meteorites in the world.

 There was no impact crater at the discovery site; researchers believe the meteorite landed in what is now Canada or Montana, and was transported as a glacial erratic to the Willamette Valley during the Missoula Floods at the end of the last Ice Age (~13,000 years ago).
 It has long been held sacred by indigenous peoples of the Willamette Valley, including the federally recognized Confederated Tribes of the Grand Ronde Community of Oregon (CTGR).

 The meteorite is on display at the American Museum of Natural History in New York City, which acquired it in 1906.
 Having been seen by an estimated 40 million people over the years, and given its striking appearance, it is among the most famous meteorites.
 In 2005, the CTGR sued to have the meteorite returned to their control, ultimately reaching an agreement that gave the tribe access to the meteorite while allowing the museum to keep it as long as they are exhibiting it.

+Etymology

+The Clackamas Chinook called the meteorite t’əmanəwas, translated as "spirit power".
+This name is still used today by the Confederated Tribes of the Grand Ronde, which includes descendants of the Clackamas Chinook and is considered that group's legal successor.
+Alternate spellings including Tomanowos and Tamanowas.